 Bates has highly competitive admission, graduates over 90% of its entering students, and over half of its alumni earn graduate degrees.
 Bates has 1,700 students, 200 faculty members and 550 staff and administrative employees.

 The college is proud of it deep roots in the Lewiston/Auburn community, Maine’s second largest urban area, with a population of approximately 65,000.
 Bates is located on a beautiful, 109-acre, traditional New England campus in Lewiston, a small city with an entrepreneurial climate, a lively arts scene, and a dynamic business community.
 Bates is 35 miles north of Portland, 140 miles north of Boston, and 350 miles north of New York City.

-The successful candidate will have a Master’s degree in library science, information science, other advanced degree in field related to the position or equivalent combination of education and experience.
+The successful candidate will have Bachelor’s degree in field related to the position or equivalent combination of education and experience.